Meet Our Team

-A dedicated staff enables SCICU to successfully serve South Carolina’s independent colleges and universities.
+A dedicated team enables SCICU to successfully serve South Carolina’s independent colleges and universities.
 They are here to assist members, students and families, and the general public in all matters related to independent higher education in South Carolina.

 President and CEO

 Jeff Perez was announced as the seventh president & CEO of SCICU on September 26, 2018, and started his leadership duties on October 29.

 Prior to accepting the SCICU president & CEO position, Jeff served as vice president for University Relations at Winthrop University.
 He was Winthrop’s principal institutional spokesperson and representative at the local, state, and federal levels.